 Once the candidate has completed their YDC Candidate Portfolio, they will submit the YDC Application for Assessment.
-Following the review of the Credential Supporting Documentation by MASN staff, the Candidate is then provided access to the YDC Assessment process, which includes a written Youth Development Studies Review and an Oral interview.
+The YDC Coordinator will review the supporting documentation uploaded to CypherWorx before assigning the candidate the final Youth Development Studies Review learning path, which contains the written and oral assessment information.